impu1se/6_password_strength/README.md

 # Password Strength Calculator
 This is project for people which want value them password
 Script gets your password and show how strong and strength he is.
 Your score will be between 1 and 10.
-When 1 - the most bad , and 10 - the most good.
+When 1 - the worst , and 10 - the best.
 Together with the script attached file with the most frequent password.
 I hope that little script will help you to make right password!